Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Provide developers with CLI commands so that they can provision their own development environment when necessary.
 Schedule a nightly Amazon EventBridge (Amazon CloudWatch Events) rule to invoke an AWS Lambda function to terminate all EC2 instances and the DB instance.
 - [ ] Provide developers with CLI commands so that they can provision their own development environment when necessary.
 Schedule a nightly Amazon EventBridge (Amazon CloudWatch Events) rule to cause AWS CloudFormation to delete all of the development environment resources.

 ### A company runs a stateless application that is hosted on an Amazon EC2 instance.
 Users are reporting performance issues.
-A SysOps administrator reviews the Amazon CloudWatch metrics for the application and notices that the instance’s CPU utilization frequently reaches 90% during business hours.
-What is the MOST operationally efficient solution that will improve the application’s responsiveness?
+A SysOps administrator reviews the Amazon CloudWatch metrics for the application and notices that the instance's CPU utilization frequently reaches 90% during business hours.
+What is the MOST operationally efficient solution that will improve the application's responsiveness?

 - [ ] Configure CloudWatch logging on the EC2 instance.
 Configure a CloudWatch alarm for CPU utilization to alert the SysOps administrator when CPU utilization goes above 90%.
 - [ ] Configure an AWS Client VPN connection to allow the application users to connect directly to the EC2 instance private IP address to reduce latency.
 - [x] Create an Auto Scaling group, and assign it to an Application Load Balancer.
 Configure a target tracking scaling policy that is based on the average CPU utilization of the Auto Scaling group.
-- [ ] Create a CloudWatch alarm that activates when the EC2 instance’s CPU utilization goes above 80%.
+- [ ] Create a CloudWatch alarm that activates when the EC2 instance's CPU utilization goes above 80%.
 Configure the alarm to invoke an AWS Lambda function that vertically scales the instance.

-### A company recently acquired another corporation and all of that corporation’s AWS accounts.
+### A company recently acquired another corporation and all of that corporation's AWS accounts.
 A financial analyst needs the cost data from these accounts.
 A SysOps administrator uses Cost Explorer to generate cost and usage reports.
 The SysOps administrator notices that "No Tagkey" represents 20% of the monthly cost.
 What should the SysOps administrator do to tag the "No Tagkey" resources?

 - [ ] Add the accounts to AWS Organizations.
 Use a service control policy (SCP) to tag all the untagged resources.
 - [ ] Use an AWS Config rule to find the untagged resources.
 Set the remediation action to terminate the resources.